mahmoud-mahdy/CLI_for_coffe_shop/README.md

 https://github.com/mahmoud-mahdy/My_Portfolio/assets/121267693/946dec27-6188-4d18-8b00-edfb6a7ea242

-### ETL process:
+### Normalisation process:
-The data received in the CSV file gets processed and normalised as shown in the graph.
+the following graph shows the normalisation process and how the data transforms from the left to the right forum before being stored in the database.

 ![Screenshot 2024-01-04 233145](https://github.com/mahmoud-mahdy/My_Portfolio/assets/121267693/2b6db6b9-20e2-4024-8cd9-04c38d81d905)